- Running a free Kubernetes cluster on Oracle Cloud

 Open up your terminal window and do the following:

-$ kubectl -n <namespace> create secret docker-registry free-registry-secret --docker-server=<docker-server> --docker-username='<object-storage-namespace>/<username>' --docker-password='<password>'
+$ kubectl -n <namespace> create secret docker-registry free-registry-secret --docker-server=<docker-server> --docker-username='<object-storage-namespace>/<username>' --docker-password='<password>' secret/free-registry-secret created

-This will create a secret named free-registry-secret which will be the docker access for that particular namespace to our registry.
+which will be the docker access for that particular namespace to our registry.

 Automatic building and deployment